When it comes to survival foods, finding something that offers dense calories, vitamins, and salt at a low cost can be challenging.

-It is important to maintain good intake of essential vitamins and minerals.
-You are going to come through any survival situation better with vitamins and minerals.
+It is vital to maintain a good intake of essential vitamins and minerals.
+You will come through any survival situation better with vitamins and minerals.

 Keeping your immune system functioning at as high a level as possible is critical when medical services may be hard to procure.

-Having multivitamins is great but I see no harm in adding some nutritional yeast to unleavened bread.
-It is not going to rise the bread.
-You are mixing hard tack dough and baking immediately so even if it did cause it to rise, it wouldn’t happen that quick.
+Multivitamins are great, but I see no harm in adding some nutritional yeast to unleavened bread.
+It is not going to raise the bread.
+You are mixing hardtack dough and baking immediately, so even if it did cause it to rise, it wouldn’t happen that quickly.

 Limiting Nutritional Factor: Vitamin C

-During a survival situation these are the two vitamin deficiencies that will cause problems the soonest.
+These are the two vitamin deficiencies that will cause problems soonest during a survival situation.